owncloud/ocis/services/web/README.md

 everything else is skipped and not considered as an application.

-The `manifest.json` file contain the following fields:
+The `manifest.json` file contains the following fields:

 * `id` - required - the name of the application must be unique across all applications
 * `entrypoint` - required - the entrypoint of the application, e.g. `index.js`, the path is relative to the parent directory